 Rachel is a certified member of the American Speech & Hearing Association.
 She is a New York & New Jersey state licensed Speech-Language Pathologist and is a certified Teacher of Students with Speech & Language Disabilities.

-Rachel is mom to Theo, wife to Josh, and dog-mom to Louie.
+In her personal life, Rachel is mom to Theo, wife to Josh, and dog-mom to Louie.
 She enjoys spending her spare time with family and friends.
-You can often find her outdoors – enjoying local beaches, hiking, biking, and many sports.
 But even in her down time, keeps up with current interventions in Speech-Language Pathology to best meet all of her children’s needs.